 If you’re in charge of your organization’s information security awareness and training programs, I am currently developing pre-written articles and checklists you can use in your internal newsletters to share relevant stories and information with your employees about data breaches, safe computing practices, what to look out for, and so on.
 Please contact me for more information.

 For legal matters related to computer and information security, regulatory compliance, or general IT governance, I can serve as your consulting expert and/or testifying expert.
-I have been deposed and have experience with cases on from intellectual property and patents, libel, and freedom of information act requests.
+I have been deposed and have experience with cases involving intellectual property and patents, libel, data breaches, and freedom of information act requests.

 My specific areas of knowledge include compliance (i.e. HIPAA, HITECH Act, GLBA, PCI DSS, FERPA, and state breach notification laws), data breaches, identity theft, mobile computing, laptop encryption, wireless networks, software security (client/server, web apps, mobile apps, and cloud), operating systems, messaging systems, content filtering, security policies, as well as hacking concepts, techniques and tools.
 I can also perform peer reviews of security assessment reports, security audit reports, or forensics reports to help you and your client determine whether or not proper and reasonable steps were taken to minimize future information risks.
 I have the expert witness experience, technical expertise, business knowledge, speaking skills as well as industry respect and recognition to help you with your case or incident.

 Please contact me and I can help you determine which information security service is best for your organization as well as provide client references and testimonials, specific pricing for your needs, and even presentation/seminar outlines or sample assessment reports so you’ll know what you’ll be investing in.
 See what my clients are saying about me.